The hidden ferroelectric chiral ground state of silver niobate: LDA energies of metastable phases

 \section{LDA energies of metastable phases}

 Figure~\ref{fig:figure6} shows the energy relative to the high-symmetry cubic phase of the different phases of AgNbO$_3$ discussed in the main text, when working within the LDA approximation.
-It can be observed that, regardless of the approximation used (LDA or GGA-PBEsol), the ground state is consistently found to be the $R3$ phase.
+It can be observed that, regardless of the approximation used (LDA, PBE or PBEsol), the ground state is consistently found to be the $R3$ phase as shown in Table~\ref{tab:compare}